Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.md

                         alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
-  -c, --critical CRIT   CRIT threshold for file age in seconds.
-Default: >=
+  -c, --critical CRIT   CRIT threshold for the file age in seconds.
+Supports
-                        31536000 (365d).
-  --critical-count CRIT_COUNT
+                        Nagios ranges.
+Example: `20:` alerts if a file is younger than 20 seconds.
+Default: 31536000 (365 days) --critical-count CRIT_COUNT
-                        CRIT threshold for the number of files exceeding the critical age.
-Default: > 0.
+                        CRIT threshold for the number of files outside the critical age.
+Supports Nagios ranges.
+Example: `2:` alerts if fewer than 2 files are outside the critical age.
+Default: 0
   --filename FILENAME   File or directory name to check (supports glob
                         patterns).
 Beware of recursive globs.
 Mutually
                         exclusive with --url.